maxcrees/tbl.typ/README.typ

 arguments enclosed in parentheses.

 The total number of columns in the table is determined by the row definition with the largest number of columns specified.
-Any row definitions that have fewer columns than this maximum are assumed to have however many #link-label(`L`) columns at the end to complete the row.
+<inferred-columns> Any row definitions that have fewer columns than this
+maximum are assumed to have however many #link-label(`L`) columns at the end to complete the row.

 The last row definition in the format specifications determines the layout of that row and all subsequent rows until the next